uchicago-cs/chiventure/docs/wdl.md

     actions: the possible actions that can be performed on the item; each action has the following attributes:

     - action: `<ACTION FROM BANK>`:

-      allowed: `<NO>` which is a no attribute value to specify that this action can never succeed.
-(You may want this attribute in order to trigger the text_fail action to notify the player to try something else) By default, actions are allowed, so this field is not necessary if the game designer would like the action to be allowed.
-(OPTIONAL)

       text_success: `<STRING>` which is a string that is displayed upon the success of an action (OPTIONAL)

       text_fail: `<STRING>` which is the string that is displayed when an action is not allowed (OPTIONAL)

-      conditions: (OPTIONAL)

       - id: `<STRING_ITEM>` which is an identification name that is unique to the conditional item

         state: `<STRING_ADJ>` which is the descriptor for the state of the conditional item

         value: `<VAL>` which is the value of the state of the conditional item in order for the action to be completed

-      set: changes an attribute of the item's state upon action (if the door had “locked” as a state attribute, you would change this by writing “locked: no” here to negate that condition) (OPTIONAL)

       - id: `<ITEM ID>`